BaguetteBoiTuna/NTPU/AI-Based Eco-Driving for Autonomous Electric Vehicles.md

 - **Vehicle Models**: Vehicles programmed with and without the eco-driving algorithm for comparison.
 - **Data Inputs**: Simulated V2E communication provided real-time information like traffic light states and road conditions (slow zones in our case).

-• The AI-driven car achieved 32% energy savings despite bugs in the algorithm, compared to the 37% savings for the non-AI car.
-2. Completion Time:
-• The AI car took longer (55 seconds vs. 49 seconds), reflecting the impact of smoother driving and the bugs encountered.
-3. Unexpected Behavior:
-• The AI car occasionally stopped and restarted unexpectedly, which increased energy consumption and reduced the effectiveness of the algorithm.

-This version strictly reflects the data and observations from your presentation.
-Let me know if this is accurate or if further tweaking is needed!

 | Metric                  | Non-AI Car | AI Car (Algorithm-Driven) |
 | ----------------------- | ---------- | ------------------------- |
 | **Energy Savings**      | 37%        | 32%                       |